chGoodchild/fft_quick_note/index.md

-## Splitting up a DFT into two smaller DFTs recursively to produce an FFT
+## Splitting up a DFT into two smaller DFTs

 @jakevdp wrote a [great explanation](http://jakevdp.github.io/blog/2013/08/28/understanding-the-fft/) as to how the FFT algorithm works.